GaussianForest: Hierarchical-Hybrid 3D Gaussian Splatting for Compressed Scene Modeling: Related Work

 \section{Related Work}

-Neural Radiance Field (NeRF) was introduced as a milestone for scene representation and novel view synthesis by \cite{nerf}.
-Subsequent work has since amplified this concept, with notable strides made across various fronts, such as regularization \cite{regu1,regu2}, supervision \cite{super1,super2,super4}, and extended applications like dynamics \cite{dynamic1,dynamic2} and editing \cite{edit1,edit2}.
-Among these, the evolution in the scene representation and rendering paradigms stand as particularly profound advancements.
+Neural Radiance Field (NeRF) was introduced by \cite{nerf} as a milestone in scene representation and novel view synthesis.
+It utilizes neural networks to implicitly and continuously model 3D attributes and renders scenes through differentiable ray marching.
+Subsequent work has expanded upon this concept, making significant strides in various areas.
+For instance, \cite{adverse1,adverse2,adverse3} focus on enhancing the robustness of NeRF under adverse conditions, such as sparse view configurations and imperfect pose inputs.
+Meanwhile, \cite{depth1,depth2,depth3,depth4} incorporate depth information as priors to regularize the reconstruction of radiance fields.
+Furthermore, NeRF's applications have been extended to dynamic scene reconstruction \cite{dynamic1,dynamic2,dynamic3}, scene editing \cite{edit1,edit2,edit3,edit4}, and human head/face modeling \cite{head,head2,face}.
+Among all advancements, the evolution in the scene representation and rendering paradigms stand as particularly profound advancements.
+This section provides a brief review of the literature from these two perspectives.